z3roco01/lifed/README.md

 - `cure <PLAYER>` : cures one player, used if they got something like a trap kill
 - `fail <PLAYERS>` : fails players, setting them to red life right away
 - `reset` : removes all boogeys without curing or failing
-- `remaining` : informs an admin if there are any boogeys remaining ( not how many )
 ### `/watcher lives`
 - `roll <PLAYERS>` : rolls `<PLAYERS>` lives between 2 and 6
 - `set <PLAYERS> <LIVES>` : sets `<PLAYERS>` lives to `<LIVES>`